Our articles are based on real experiences, with no sponsorship from hostels 🙏Learn more.

-If you want cozy mattresses, keep an eye for hostels with western-style mattresses, keep an eye out for that.
+If you want cozy mattresses, keep an eye for hostels with western-style mattresses.

 We seriously enjoyed this, because it makes the place automatically cleaner, and it gives you a feeling of home.
 Just be aware that is a thing.

 Quality of hostels in Bangkok: A couple of the most stunning Hostels in the world are home in Bangkok.
 The quality here is insanely high.
-There is more than 530 hostels here.
+There is more than 530 hostels in Bangkok.
 And more than 140 have a higher rating than 9/10 stars.

 Airport transfer: The taxi drivers tend to give you a higher price on the airport.
 Consider booking a hassle free airport transfer to/from Suvarnabhumi.
 We always do this.